brentsimmons/inessential.com/posts/2019/10/04/unicorns.markdown

 But always keep in mind that your app is probably only one of dozens that any given person might use.
 Most people don’t read your change notes.
 But they’ll notice if something they relied on, that was easy and useful, is now, suddenly, not.

 It may even be that they could get it back to the way they liked it.
 But will they figure it out?
 And how much time will they all have spent on it?
+How much frustration?

 Because our apps go to so many people, we should start thinking the same way other professions do: we have a real obligation to the public, not just to our bottom line.
 We should, at least, do no harm.